grillorafael/bigseo/readme.md

 BigSEO is a ExpresJS module built for apps who need a SEO Engine exclusively for web crawlers such as Google, Bing, Facebook, etc.

-It is simple to attach to your pre existing ExpressJS application.
+BigSEO is a simple middleware for expressjs to handle crawler requests.

 ```npm install bigseo --save```